wilsonify/wilsonify.github.io/content/recipes/COBB SALAD58.md

  WTF?

  Really, any miso paste is cool here.
 Red is just our favorite.
-Can’t find that shit at all?
-Replace it with 1 tsp soy sauce or tamari and move the fuck on.
+Can’t find that    at all?
+Replace it with 1 tsp soy sauce or tamari and move the   on.

  A 15-ounce can of chickpeas, drained and rinsed, is cool, too.